All Episodes

 But in terms of who is best prepared to beat Donald Trump, look at your poll and what it says.

-Mayor Buddha, you'd like to wait in.
+Mayor Budig, you'd like to wait in.

 Yes, we've got to wake up as a party.

-We we could wake up two weeks from today, the day after Super Tuesday, and the only candidates left standing will be Bernie Sanders and Mike Bloomberg, the two most polarizing figures on this stage.
+We could wake up two weeks from today, the day after Super Tuesday, and the only candidates left standing will be Bernie Sanders and Mike Bloomberg, the two most polarizing figures on this stage.

-And most Americans don't see where they fit if they've got to choose between a socialist who thinks that capitalism is the root of all evil and a billionaire who thinks that po uh money ought to be the root of all power.
+And most Americans don't see where they fit if they've got to choose between a socialist who thinks that capitalism is the root of all evil and a billionaire who thinks that money ought to be the root of all power.

 We need to get everybody's health care plan out here.

-Um that was thought up by his consultants to paper over a thin version of a plan that would leave millions of people unable to afford their health care.
+Mayor Budig really has a slogan that was thought up by his consultants to paper over a thin version of a plan that would leave millions of people unable to afford their health care.

-It's not a plan, it's a PowerPoint.
+It's not a plan, it's PowerPoint.

 And Amy's plan is even less.